shivam-kumar3/shivam-kumar3/README.md

 🧑‍🎓 Master's in Commerce -Major  Statistics

-🧑🏻‍💼 Experience : 4+ years in Data &  3+ year Quality Auditor In market Research
+🧑🏻‍💼 Experience :4+ years in Data, 3+ years as a Quality Auditor in Market Research

 ⚡ I enjoy: Reading, Gaming